Office for Teaching, Education and Research

 The Office for Teaching, Education and Research (OTER, pronounced "otter") supports postdoctoral fellows, graduate students, undergraduate students, high school students conducting research at Seattle Children’s Research Institute.
 We provide programs and resources to help students and trainees advance their research interests, skills and careers.
 Our goal is to help train future scientific leaders as they prepare to address some of pediatric medicine’s most complex problems.
 We aim to provide students and trainees with meaningful experience that enhances their skills and allows them to explore their interest in health sciences research.

 Additionally, we connect graduate students, undergraduate students and high school students with research opportunities.
-To submit an application for consideration for a volunteer or "for credit" research opportunity, please click here.

 In collaboration with OTER and the Center for Diversity and Health Equity, Seattle Children’s aims to increase the use of National Institutes of Health (NIH) Diversity Supplements to diversify research faculty, trainees and staff at the research institute.
 Our goal is to increase the diversity of research participants across Seattle Children’s and at our Institute for Translational Health Sciences institutional partners.